exDB2OO/ADF4350/README.md

 ### Important note

 The ADF4350 works with 3.3V logic levels, not 5V.
-Be careful if you're using an Arduino Uno or similar!
+Be careful if you're using an Arduino Uno or similar! --> Use a voltage divider made up of 560Ohm and 1kOhm resistors.

 ## Implemented features